 Another common problem with inexpensive plans is that they are generally what’s called “shared plans”, meaning your website runs on a single server along with many other websites.
 The number of sites on a server varies greatly from hosting company to hosting company.
 The problem with this approach is that if one of those sites has a technical issue or gets a large amount of traffic, the performance of your site will most likely be impacted.
 The solution?
 You can complain to your hosting provider who can manage this to some level, but generally these types of situations are the reality of a shared plan.
 The real solution is to get a dedicated or virtual server.
 The downside is the cost.

-- Media Temple - This is the provider I run all of my sites on.
+- A Small Orange – This is the provider I run all of my sites on.
 They are a little more expensive, but provide a high level of service and performance.

 For more detail on selecting the right hosting, check out my article: Hosting for blogs.